 These are not the only gemstones that have been found in California or elsewhere in North America.
 A few years ago, while searching for diamonds in California, I recovered several beautiful light-blue benitoite gemstones from panned concentrates taken in the Sierra Nevada Mountains.
 Benitoite looks very similar to sapphire.
 Further north in California, I also recovered pyrope garnet and chromian diopside.

 When I was a geologist working in Wyoming, I visited hobby dredgers in the Douglas Creek district in the Medicine Bow Mountains to see what they were finding in their black sands.
-While observing the dredgers, I noticed the trout played with their suction hoses as they kicked up sand, mud, and nutrients: if you want to see a school of fish, you will always find them around these hobby dredges.
+While observing the dredgers, I noticed the trout played with their suction hoses as they kicked up sand, mud, and nutrients: if you want to see a school of fish, you will always find them around hobby dredges.
 And it doesn’t take a genius to realize that when it rains, or during periodic flash floods, or during spring runoff from snow melt, Mother Nature dumps more dirt and mud into the creek than a million hobby dredgers could ever.
-Even so, prospectors are always blamed for environmental damage from naive regulators whether real or imagined.
-I found that nearly every regulator in Wyoming was either a member of an environmentalist group antipathetic to mining and the American way of life, or already had their minds made up.
+Even so, prospectors are blamed for environmental damage from naive regulators whether real or imagined.
+I found that nearly every regulator in Wyoming was either a member of an environmentalist group antipathetic to mining and the American way of life, and only a few were really helpful.
 One of the worse bastions of radical environmentalists was in the forest service.
-Why are all of these people so dead set against others enjoying their lives and making a little money?

 At one location on Douglas Creek, a prospector displayed gold in a pan.
 The gold was nice, but my eye was drawn to a small, rounded pyrope garnet.
 Diamond prospectors use pyrope as a guide to diamond deposits, since most erode from kimberlite pipes.